znicholls/netcdf-scm/README.md

 <br>

-Python wrappers for processing netCDF files for use with simple climate models.
+Python wrappers for processing netCDF files for use with simple climate models, built on top of the [Iris](https://github.com/SciTools/iris) package.

 ## Why is there a `Makefile` in a pure Python repository?